Benevos/fmvz-store/README.md

 # About the project

 This project was made in order to complete a class goal.
 It was made under SCRUM development method to learn about it.
+You can visit the live page in this link https://fmvz-store.vercel.app/

 ## Dependencies